DosMike/VillagerShops/README.md

 Description:
 -----

-This plugin allows you to set up villagers or other mobs as shops.<br>
+This plugin allows you to set up villagers or other mobs as shops.
-They will sell items as **admin shop** (this means infinite stock), or as **player shops** if placed above a chest.<br>
+They will sell items as **admin shop** (this means infinite stock), or as **player shops** if placed above a chest.
-The shop will be displayed as two row inventory you can modify with chat commands as admin or if you own the shop.<br>
+The shop will be displayed as inventory over multiple pages you can modify with chat commands as admin or if you own the shop.
-Buy items from the top row and sell them at the bottom row.<br>
+Buy items with a primary click and sell them with a secondary click (usually primary is the left mouse button).
-You can also name the shop mobs and set the variant (Villager profession).<br>
+You can also name the shop mobs and set the variant (Villager profession).
-*Please note that you require any economy Plugin for this to work*<br>
+Additionally you can set items to ignore damage, nbt or use oredict entries.
-<sub>Let's just never mention the Bukkit-version...</sub>
+*Please note that your server needs any economy Plugin for this to work*

-Latest Version: 2.1 (2019-07-28)<br>
+Latest Version: 2.2.1 (2019-08-14)<br>
-(Written, compiled and tested for spongevanilla-1.12.2-7.1.6)
+(Written, compiled and tested for spongevanilla-1.12.2-7.2.0)

 Commands
 -----